MARKANTONY04/project3_django/README.md

 When creating the home page, I wrote a typo in the views that caused an error when trying to view the page.
 I had accidentally typed ‘make_reservation’ instead of ‘reservation_view’.
 I was able to change it once I realised the error.

 The ‘max_legnth’ parameter caused an error in the ‘Phone’ field on the reservation form which caused an error, after removing the parameter I was able to fix the error.
+Updating the phone field also fixed an error if a user added a O a server errror would occur.
+This has now been fixed.

 ### Code Testing